ArseniiGav/NeuroMCT/README.md

 ## Acknowledgments

-We are thankful to the JUNO collaboration for the support and advices provided during the drafting of this manuscript.
+We are thankful to the JUNO collaboration for the support and advice provided during the drafting of this manuscript.
 We are also very grateful to CNAF and JINR cloud services for providing the computing resources necessary for the simulated data production and to CloudVeneto for offering IT support and infrastructure for training the machine learning models used in this study.
-Arsenii Gavrikov has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie Grant Agreement No. 101034319 and from the European Union - NextGenerationEU.
+Arsenii Gavrikov has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie Grant Agreement No. 101034319 and from the European Union — NextGenerationEU.
 Dmitry Dolzhikov is supported in the framework of the State project ``Science'' by the Ministry of Science and Higher Education of the Russian Federation under the contract 075-15-2024-541.